JingweiZuo/PurpleAirSF/README.md

 ## Unleashing Realistic Air Quality Forecasting: Introducing the Ready-to-Use PurpleAirSF Dataset

 This is the companion repository for the PurpleAirSF Dataset.
-Paper will be released soon.
+The paper can be found [here](https://arxiv.org/pdf/2306.13948.pdf).

 The preprocessed datasets can be downloaded in [Google Drive](https://drive.google.com/drive/folders/1K-o1KhbM0fGARt40v2zrOO1jcqqATh-d?usp=sharing).